tylerhou/site-old/content/posts/binary-search-with-confidence.md

 </div>

-We have to choose which pointer---either `left` or `right`---to move to `middle`.
-How might we choose?
+We have to choose a pointer---either `left` or `right`---to move to `middle`.
+Which poitner should we choose?

 Well, based on our loop invariant, it's clear: since the `middle` element is a red element, we want to move `right` to `middle`.
 That would maintain the